Do I have to replace a car seat after a car accident?

 Even if a child’s car seat was empty at the time of the crash, parents and guardians should always follow the manufacturer owner’s manual instructions since they may have a damaged car seat that occurred during crash forces and could lead to serious injuries in future vehicle crashes.
 Even in minor car accidents or if unsure of the manufacturer’s recommendation, err on the side of caution and seek a replacement.

-Will Your Insurance Company Replace Your Booster Seat or Car Seat After a Crash?
+Will Your Insurance Company Replace A Car Seat or Booster Seat After a Crash?

 Generally, most auto insurance will replace a car seat without question with an insurance claim if the seat was involved in a crash, but it is essential to check.
 Sometimes people must buy and submit their receipt for reimbursement from the car insurance company.
 Others are required to show the insurance company proof of manufacturer recommendations.
 Always check.
 Additionally, some manufacturers offer free car seat replacements after accidents.